Empowering you to make positive lifelong decisions about your health

 - Food Diaries to document what you are eating (and any symptoms you may be experiencing) so we can see how you went at home.

-- For urgent questions and support in between appointments, Carla is happy to answer via email at firstname.lastname@example.org
+- For urgent questions and support in between appointments, our dietitians are happy to answer via email at firstname.lastname@example.org

 Are there any rebates on dietetic consultations?

 Depending on your Private Health Insurance, you may be eligible for instant rebates from the cost of the consultation.
 Additionally, your GP may write a Chronic Disease Management (also known as CDM, previously Enhanced Primary Care - EPC) Plan which entitles you up to 5x $10 sessions a year.

 - Work out your nutritional needs, incorporating your medical conditions and personal circumstances

 - Review any blood tests, biopsy or other test results